algebuckina/old-algebuckina-design-website/README.md

 TODO

-implement website layout (done)

-redesign logo (done)

-clean up the spagetti code (probably will never do)

-add comments so I know what I'm doing (no :))
+add comments so I know what I'm doing later on (I don't think I need to do this, but I will eventually)

-Do writeups on all my projects (in progress)
+Do writeups on all my projects (Need to be more indepth and better highlight skills used.
+And I need to find my old technical drawings)

-Find assets for my projects